-For a happier classroom, provide lots of time for play and create in a calm, relaxed atmosphere.
-Remember the golden rule of teaching kindergarten so you, the parents, and the students all have fun, “Keep it Simple”.
+For a happier classroom be sure to give the kids time to play and create in an unhurried, relaxed atmosphere.
+Remember the golden rule of teaching kindergarten so you, the parents and the kids all have fun “Keep it Simple”.
+For ideas to simplify your Christmas season, read the Kindergarten christmas tips below.

 1. Make it easy for parents to help

-- Give parents the baggies and the materials to cut out (see image above)
+- Give parents the baggies and the materials

 - Written instructions can be vague, so always supplement them with samples of the craft.